Skip to main content

 6.1 Company Materials.

+All right, title, and interest in and to the Company Materials are and will remain with the Company.
+Client has no right, license, or authorization with respect to any of the Company Materials except as expressly set forth in Section 2.
+All other rights in and to the Company Materials are expressly reserved by the Company.
 It is understood that Client may have feedback, suggestions or comments that may, in Company’s sole discretion, be incorporated into the Services.
 Notwithstanding anything to the contrary herein, Client acknowledges and understands that Company shall own exclusively and in perpetuity any and all rights, title and interest in and to any enhancements suggested by Client.
 Client hereby assigns all of its right, title and interest in any such enhancements suggested to Company and Client will execute such documents as may be deemed reasonably necessary to accomplish the objectives of this Section.

 If and to the extent that Company incorporates the software and/or data of any third party in the Services, and use of such third-party software and/or data is not subject to the terms of a license agreement directly between Client and the third-party licensor, the license of Client to such third-party software and/or data shall be defined and limited by the license to Company by such third party.
+No rights are granted to Client other than the limited license expressly set forth in this Agreement.

 Client specifically acknowledges that the licensors of such third-party software and/or data shall retain all ownership rights thereto.

-6.2 Client Systems; Client Data
+6.2 Client Systems; Client Data.

 All right, title, and interest in and to the Client Systems and Client Data are and will remain with Client and Company has no right, license, or authorization with respect thereto, except that Client hereby grants permission to the Company to use, reproduce, modify, display and publish the Client Data solely in connection with the Company’s provision of the Services in accordance with the terms of this Agreement.